 In 1997, Wendlandt joined Ropes & Gray in Boston.
 “Ropes had a great reputation for training associates in a lot of interesting cases.
 I thought I would fit in well with the people at the firm, and I needed to be in New England because my husband had found his dream job there,” she recalls.
-The firm also allowed her to work on a flexible, part-time schedule for nearly 12 years while her three children—now 14, 13, and 9—were young.
+The firm also allowed her to work on a flexible, part-time schedule for nearly 12 years while her three children—now fourteen, thirteen, and nine—were young.

 Still, law was never Wendlandt’s first choice.
 When she was younger, she wanted to be an engineer, having even obtained her master’s degree in mechanical engineering from MIT.
 But after working on nuclear reactors at General Electric, automotive designs at Ford, and robots in graduate school, she felt something was missing.

 “I thought back to what I enjoyed in high school, and one of the things I liked best was being on the debate team, so I applied to law school,” she says.
 “The first time I got to argue a case and think about the right legal outcomes, I knew I’d found the right job for me.”